axelpale/affineplane/docs/API.md

 - *v*
   - a [vec3](#affineplanevec3)
 - *axis*
-  - a [vec3](#affineplanevec3), must not be zero vector
+  - a [vec3](#affineplanevec3), must not be a zero vector
 - *angle*
   - a number, an angle in radians.
-Right-hand rotation around the given axis.
+Rotation around the axis.
+Rotation direction follows the right-hand rule.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>